-Survey-based Women's Empowerment Index (SWPER) is another well-known index that extends beyond women's empowerment in the agricultural sector and is also based on household level data.
-SWPER uses data from the DHS from 34 African countries of currently partnered women, undertakes principal component analysis to reduce 15 items into three dimensions (attitudes about violence, decision making authority and social independence) and further combines them to examine country level differences in empowerment (Ewerling et al 2017).
-Recently, there have been efforts to extend the applicability of SWPER to all low- and middle-income countries and thus makes it a global measure (Ewerling et al 2020).
+The Survey-based Women's Empowerment Index (SWPER) is another well-known index that extends beyond women's empowerment in the agricultural sector and is also based on household-level data.
+The SWPER uses data from the DHS from 34 African countries of currently partnered women, undertakes principal component analysis to reduce 15 items into three dimensions (attitudes about violence, decision-making authority, and social independence) and further combines them to examine country-level differences in empowerment (Ewerling et al. 2017).
+Recently, there have been efforts to extend the applicability of the SWPER to all low- and middle-income countries, which makes it a global measure (Ewerling et al. 2020).

-Both SWPR and WEAI are appealing to researchers in the field of women's empowerment, because they are multidimensional, cover multiple domains of empowerment, while at the same time offer the flexibility of usage as a single construct and sub-group specific indices.
+Both the SWPER and WEAI are appealing to researchers in the field of women's empowerment, because they are multidimensional and cover multiple domains of empowerment, while at the same time offering the flexibility of usage as a single construct and sub-group specific indices.
 They complement measures such as the GDI and GEI to track progress over time and allow for cross-national comparisons.
-However, these indices also have limitations, resulting in calls for more rigorous validation across contexts and greater attention to within-country differences and measurement invariance (Raj 2017, Yount et al 2018).
-Additionally, these indices mix up resources, capabilities, agency, and outcomes in a single construct and therefore ignore the enabling mechanisms and the conceptualization of empowerment as a process.
+However, these indices also have limitations, resulting in calls for more rigorous validation across contexts and need for greater attention to within-country differences and measurement invariance (Raj 2017, Yount et al. 2018).
+Additionally, these indices mix up resources, capabilities, agency, and outcomes in a single construct, and therefore ignore the enabling mechanisms and the conceptualization of empowerment as a process.